8 Ways to Manage Teams Through Change

 However you approach setting goals, make sure you set the goals during the period of change and explain them clearly to the team so that everyone understands them.

-4. Create a plan to get to the goal
+The forth way to manage teams through change: Create a plan to get to the goal

 There are different ways of creating a plan.
 Two options for you to consider are: